LemmyNet/lemmy-docs/src/en/administration/troubleshooting.md

 Check that [federation is allowed on both instances](../federation/administration.md#instance-allowlist-and-blocklist).

 Also ensure that the time is accurately set on your server.
 Activities are signed with a timestamp, and will be discarded if it is off by more than 10 seconds.

+### Other instances don't receive actions reliably

+Lemmy uses a queue to send out activities.
+The size of this queue is specified by the config value `federation.worker_count`.
+Very large instances might need to increase this value.
+Search the logs for "Activity queue stats", if it is consistently larger than the worker_count (default: 64), the count needs to be increased.